carlosjuniorcosta1/extrator_1_coral_esq_e_brasil/README.md

 2 - Download the transcription you want from http://www.c-oral-brasil.org/ in xml format 3- If you're using Colab, upload brill_00 and the transcriptions you want 4- Run the file

+Let me know if I can help you with something : carlosjuniorcosta1@gmail.com